Gnosder/Gaming/Fugue Wrath/magic.md

 Necromantic Attributes
 While Spell attack and drain resistance is calculated normally, power is not.
 A necromancer's power is directly related to the amount of Thanergy present.
 Thus their power attribute is: Level + Magic + Local Thanergy.

 Within the safe zone there is not enough Thanergy to use necromancy without a “bloom” (initial instance of death), however in a wrath zone the Local Thanergy level is 10.
 Meaning it can be used at a “default” level.
 Many areas (tombs, ruins, etc) have a build up of Thanergy that places the local level at 12 or sometimes even higher.
+Blooms grant power 10 for one scene.

 Necromancy and Wounds

 The closer an individual is to death the greater their power.
-This is because as an individual nears death their body begins to create and release Thanergy that the necromancer can use.
+This is because as an individual nears death their body begins to release Thanergy that the necromancer can use.

 Necromancers NEVER suffer wound penalties to their use of necromancy.
 Further they can draw on their wounds to give them bonuses to both attacks and drain resistance.
 Serious wounds grant +2 to both and Critical Wounds grant +6.